panibillo/MNcwi/Readme.txt

-MNcwi - An SQLite implementation of the Minnesota County Well Index database.
+OWI - An SQLite implementation of the Minnesota County Well Index database.

 Date:   	2021-10-02
 Author: 	William Olsen